 When people begin to feel as though they need to use marijuana in order to function properly, this is a strong sign that their use has started to resemble more of a serious dependence.
 If a person makes it a point to cut down their usage, yet finds themselves unable to effectively regulate the amount they consume, it’s very likely a person has developed a marijuana dependency and is incapable of kicking the habit on their own.

-Marijuana dependence can also begin to become obvious once an individual finds themselves involved in less activities in their life.
+Marijuana dependence can also begin to become obvious once an individual finds themselves involved in fewer activities in their life.
 A person typically has many activities they’re involved in, whether it be exercise, academic, or recreational.
-If they find themselves reducing the amount of things they are doing as a result of their marijuana use, this is another major indication that a dependence has started to set it.
-A person who spends a majority of their time using marijuana without doing anything else has likely reached a point where an intervention may be required in order to correct the behavior.
+If they find themselves reducing the number of things they are doing as a result of their marijuana use, this is another major indication that dependence has started to set it.
+A person who spends the majority of their time using marijuana without doing anything else has likely reached a point where an intervention may be required in order to correct the behavior.

 Another sign that is a strong signal of marijuana dependence is when a person begins to select their friends based around their usage.
 If a person begins to avoid old friends who don’t use in favor of those who do strictly because they like having someone to get high with, this is a sign that their use has become a serious condition.
 If we prioritize who we hang out with based primarily on how often they use a substance instead of other common interests or their character, we have likely formed a stronger dependence on pot.

 Individuals who have suffered negative setbacks as a result of their marijuana use, but refuse to alter or give up using, are people who likely fall into the dependence category.
 If a person is aware of how their use is negatively impacting their life but cannot stop on their own, it’s a hint that their use has become an addiction that may require professional help.
 Once a person has lost the ability to control their behavior to the point that they find themselves less able to attend to regular responsibilities, they very likely have a psychological dependence to THC.